Veneto: Music

 Veneto, and in particular Venice and Verona, are important Italian musical centres, home to a vibrant musical life.

 The city of Venice in Italy has played an important role in the development of the music of Italy.
 The Venetian state—i.e. the medieval Maritime Republic of Venice—was often popularly called the "Republic of Music", and an anonymous Frenchman of the 17th century is said to have remarked that "In every home, someone is playing a musical instrument or singing.
 There is music everywhere."

 In Padova, musical ensembles such as the Amici della Musica di Padova, the Solisti Veneti and the Padova-Veneto Symphony are found.
 Concerts are often held in the historic Loggia Comaro, built in 1524.
 As well, the city is the site of the Teatro delle Maddalene, the Teatro delle Grazie, the Giuseppe Verdi Theater, and the Cesare Pollini music conservatory.

 Rovigo is the site of the Teatro Sociale, built in 1819.
 In the 20th century it was the venue for the career beginnings of Tullio Serafin, Beniamino Gigli and Renata Tebaldi.
-The town of Rovigo is also the site of the Francesco Vanezza music conservatory.
+The town of Rovigo is also the site of the Francesco Venezze music Conservatory.

 The city of Verona is the site of the Roman amphitheater known as the "Arena" which has been hosting musical events since the 16th century, but more recently the spectacular outdoor staging of Verdi's Aida, an event staged for the first time in 1913.
 The city also has the Felice Evaristo Dall'Abaco music conservatory;